NuxiiGit/cosy-lang/README.md

-# WIP Functional Language
+# Cosy

-A work in progress programming language inspired by languages like Rust, F#, GameMaker Language, and Visual Basic .NET.
+A work in progress systems programming language designed to be explicit.

-Hello this commit was made from the linux subsystem.
+## Inspirations

+The syntax and features of this project are inspired by the following languages

+ - Rust
+ - F#
+ - Go
+ - Zig
+ - Visual Basic .NET
+ - GameMaker Language
+ - Agda
+ - Pascal